ridleynag/ridleynag.github.io/about.md

 permalink: /about/
 ---

-I'm a C/C++/C# developer.
-I really love to program and I will share this joy on this blog.
+I'm a passionate C/C++/C# developer.
+I really love to program in any language and I will share this joy on this blog.

 ### More Information